lmakarov/dde/docs/drude-project-setup.md

 This is optional, but highly recommended.

-Site provisioning can be automated via a shell script.
+Site provisioning can be automated via a [custom command](custom-commands.md).
-`dsh init` will call `.drude/scripts/drude-init.sh`, where you can put project specific initialization tasks, e.g.:
+E.g. `dsh init` will call `.drude/commands/init`, where you can put project specific initialization tasks like:

 - initialize local settings files (Docker Compose, Drupal, Behat, etc.)
 - initialize Drude docker stack